Lord-Grey/hyperion.ng/docs/docs/en/user/advanced/Advanced.md

 :::

 ### hyperion-capture
  We deliver also stand alone capture apps right in your Hyperion directory.
-They are called hyperion-dispmanx, hyperion-osx, hyperion-x11, hyperion-amlogic, hyperion-framebuffer, hyperion-qt.
+They are called ambilightwifi-dispmanx, ambilightwifi-osx, ambilightwifi-x11, ambilightwifi-amlogic, ambilightwifi-framebuffer, ambilightwifi-qt.
 Depending on your platform you have more or less.

 All these application can be started independent from Hyperion and all of these have slightly different options.
 They communitcate with the flatbuffer interface of Hyperion.
 So let's start one of them!
 In this example i use dispmanx for Raspberry Pi, so let us check the available options.